 Define Your Payment Terms

 Creating standardized payment terms document is an essential for your business.
 Giving early payment discounts is a useful way to get paid quicker for your sale.
 A late fee that is payable upon late payments must also be a part of the terms and conditions.
 Make sure that your customers sign the acceptance of the terms and conditions.

 Every time a client delays a payment, look for reasons:

 One reason behind delaying a payment could be dissatisfaction at the client’s end.
 This may be because of delayed or sub-standard products or services.

 Find out problems if any in the invoicing workflow.
 This needs to checked at the client’s end and at your end as well.

 There are times when your client is facing a temporary cashflow problem.
 Consider their problem but ensure they are paying you at a later date that is mutually agreed upon.

 Use A Collection Service

 You can also hire a debt collection agency to ensure that the receivables are being collected on time.
-In case of situations where nothing else is working, you can take the help of your lawyer to help you recover the payment.
+In the case of situations where nothing else is working, you can take the help of your lawyer to help you recover the payment.